 Suggest that your guests check out which restaurants have recyclable take-out containers.

-Although we do not expect any more travel bans, they are still a possibility.
 Have you reviewed your current cancellation policy?
 Is it any more lenient than pre-pandemic years?
 See our Blog post about Cancellation Policy Options.
 Thankfully, given the unprecedented demand for vacation rentals this year, it shouldn’t be difficult to rebook any cancellations.

 Tips for your guests about vacationing responsibly